The Old Rectory Kindergarten Ltd

 - How does this setting know if their children/young person needs extra help and what should I do if I think my child/young person may have special educational needs?

-The staff in the setting work closly with all professionals and if we think your child needs any extra support then this will be discussed with parents to make sure that the appropriate intervention will be put in place.
+The staff in the setting work closely with all professionals and if we think your child needs any extra support then this will be discussed with parents to make sure that the appropriate intervention will be put in place.
+Permission from parents will always be gained before any professionals are contacted or brought into the setting.

 - How will the setting support my child/young person?